 Is Signing Lien Waivers Worth It?

 “When you sign these lien waivers you’re sometimes signing away all of your claims and all of your defenses up to a certain point.”
 Why did the contractor sign the lien waiver?
 The same reason these things are signed all the time, thousands a time each day across the country.
+The process of requesting, signing, collecting, requesting, and tracking lien waivers is extremely messy (See: How To Handle Requesting & Tracking Construction Lien Waivers).
 When it’s time to get paid, a contractor or supplier will do almost anything to get that check.
 They need that check.
 That lien waiver is a means to an end, and most of the time, it doesn’t cause a problem because the project ends smoothly.

 Nevertheless, general contractors and developers know and love the power of these lien waivers.
 These documents contain all kinds of provisions within it, and when you sign these lien waivers you’re sometimes signing away all of your claims and all of your defenses up to a certain point.
 If you’re accepting payment and signing this waiver, heed the lesson from the Zachry Construction case, and (i) read the waiver; (ii) understand it; and (iii) be damned certain that you’re all clear in claims and defenses up to the date of the waiver.